Clifra-Jones/Meraki-API/README.md

 08/04/2020

 Fixed a problem with Get-MerakiNetworkVLANs.
-When pipelining multiple networks, networks with multiple VLANs were returning these VLANs as Arrays within the parent array.
+When pipelining multiple networks, networks with multiple VLANs were returning these VLANs as array properties within the parent array.
 This caused filtering by any property of the VLAN to fail.
-Reconfigured the code to extract the VLAN object and add them to a Sibgle demention array.
+Reconfigured the code to extract the VLAN object and add them to a Single demention array.

 08/03/2020